Ceyapps/property-management/README.md

-# RBAC Base - Monorepo
+# Property Management - Monorepo

-A complete Role-Based Access Control (RBAC) system with backend API and frontend admin portal managed as an Nx monorepo.
+A complete property management system with backend API and frontend admin portal managed as an Nx monorepo.

 ## Table of Contents